zarino/zarino.co.uk/posts/2014-03-13-investing-in-rss.md

 Exactly a year ago, on the 13th March 2013, [Google announced it was withdrawing its Reader service](http://googlereader.blogspot.co.uk/2013/03/powering-down-google-reader.html).

 I’d been using Reader to monitor feeds about design, technology and my social circle, since at least 2007.
-Even after we’d all moved onto Facebook and Twitter, RSS was still the most convenient way follow people I respected and to make sure I never missed a thing they said.
+Even after we’d all moved onto Facebook and Twitter, RSS was still the most convenient way to follow people I respected and to make sure I never missed a thing they said.

 When Reader eventually shut down in July, I diligently downloaded my Google Takeout archive—more as a memorial than for migration—and spent the next few months living without RSS.